A flux bounce-back scheme for the filtered Spectral Element Lattice Boltzmann Method: Acknowledgment

 \section{Acknowledgment}

-This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Nuclear Energy, under Award No. DE-NE0009420, the DOE Office of Science-Advanced Scientific Computing Research Program, under Contract No. DE-AC02-06CH11357, and the National Science Foundation under Grant No. 2344147.
-This research used resources of the Argonne Leadership Computing Facility, a DOE Office of Science user facility at Argonne National Laboratory.
+This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Nuclear Energy, under Award No. DE-NE0009420, and the National Science Foundation under Grant No. 2344147.
+This research used resources of the Argonne Leadership Computing Facility, which is a U.S. Department of Energy Office of Science User Facility operated under contract DE-AC02-06CH11357.